-Child Protection service delivery standards
+Child protection service delivery standards

-Good practice service delivery standards for the management of children referred for child protection medical assessments.
+Published in 2020, these are good practice service delivery standards for the management of children referred for child protection medical assessments.

 When concerns are raised about possible child abuse and neglect it is important for that child and family that there is an appropriate response from all agencies.
 Part of that response includes the availability of health services which are appropriately resourced and managed to deliver an agreed high standard of care.
 Through discussion between named and designated doctors for safeguarding children it has become clear that there is significant diversity between geographical areas in the way in which children, families and professionals experience the process of a medical assessment when there are child protection concerns related to physical abuse and neglect.